-In early 2020, Sarnia-Lambton CAER, in conjunction with the IEC and SLEA, extended its reach and influence across the region to help ensure that the risks associated with COVID-19 were understood and best practices and learnings were shared as part of a regional commitment to continuous improvement.
+In early 2020, BASES extended its reach and influence across the region to help ensure that the risks associated with COVID-19 were understood and best practices and learnings were shared as part of a regional commitment to continuous improvement.

 Before Ontario was under a State of Emergency, member companies, contractors, and building trades began to share insights and best practices to prepare for the escalation of the pandemic.
 Through the regional partnership, an effort was made to formally connect with Lambton Public Health.
-The IEC 7-7-7 Committee began to meet weekly to share learnings from our worksites as the pandemic evolved and new controls were developed and implemented.
+The BASES Safety Partnership began to meet weekly to share learnings from our worksites as the pandemic evolved and new controls were developed and implemented.
 This model of collaboration continued throughout the year under the leadership of the Sarnia Construction Association.

-In response to the pandemic, CAER, the IEC, and SLEA helped facilitate significant donations of personal protective equipment (PPE) and sanitizing products to Bluewater Health from stakeholder and member companies, while a number of member companies also made contributions directly to the Hospital.
+In response to the pandemic, BASES helped facilitate significant donations of personal protective equipment (PPE) and sanitizing products to Bluewater Health from stakeholder and member companies, while a number of member companies also made contributions directly to the Hospital.

-The three associations combined to make a $40,000 donation to the City of Sarnia to help set up the Field Hospital at Lambton College in the event of an influx of COVID-19 patients in the region.
-CAER, the IEC, and SLEA made the MyCNN technology available to area municipal officials, enabling the rapid sharing of information to the public in response to the pandemic.
-As vaccine distribution became key to pandemic response, once again, CAER, IEC, and SLEA made a joint $60,000 donation to Lambton Public Health to help enable the set up of a mass vaccination clinic using the provincial Hockey Hub model.
+BASES made a $40,000 donation to the City of Sarnia to help set up the Field Hospital at Lambton College in the event of an influx of COVID-19 patients in the region.
+BASES also made the Sarnia-Lamtbon Alerts technology available to area municipal officials, enabling the rapid sharing of information to the public in response to the pandemic.
+As vaccine distribution became key to pandemic response, once again, BASES made a $60,000 donation to Lambton Public Health to help enable the set-up of a mass vaccination clinic using the provincial Hockey Hub model.

 BASES member companies and stakeholders maintain traffic control boxes throughout the Sarnia-Lambton area that aid in response to emergency situations.
 These boxes, as well as air monitoring stations located throughout the region, includes signage that indicates how area residents can receive information on emergencies.